sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 ---

+## Executive Summary

+This analysis evaluates ride-hailing operations with a focus on revenue generation, ride completion efficiency, and cancellation behavior.

+Out of 71.2K total bookings, only 62.1% were successfully completed, resulting in 39.03M in realized revenue.
+However, a significant portion of demand fails to convert into completed rides, highlighting a critical gap between customer demand and revenue realization.

+The analysis identifies cancellations, operational delays (C_TAT & V_TAT), and inconsistent service quality as key drivers of inefficiency.
+Additionally, revenue is concentrated across a limited set of payment methods and customer segments.

+Overall, the findings indicate that improving ride completion rates and operational efficiency presents a larger revenue opportunity than increasing customer acquisition.

+---
 ## Business Context

 Ride-hailing operations depend heavily on ride completion rates, cancellation behavior, and customer demand patterns, all of which directly impact revenue and service efficiency.